rust-stuco/lectures/week6/slides.md

 * Unit tests examine parts of a library in isolation and can test private implementation details
 * Integration tests check that many parts of the library work together correctly
-* Even though Rust can prevent some kinds of bugs, tests are still extremely important to reduce logical bugs
+* Even though Rust can prevent some kinds of bugs, tests are still extremely important to reduce logical bugs!

 ---